-Non-union employees who are scheduled and work on an approved holiday shall be paid time and one-half ($1\frac{1}{2}$) the employee's regular straight time pay for all hours worked between 12:01 a.m. to 11:59 p.m. on the holiday, which is in lieu of any other overtime compensation.
+Non-union employees who are scheduled and work on an approved holiday shall be paid time and one-half ($1\frac{1}{2}$) times the employee's regular rate of pay for all regular shift hours worked between 12:01 a.m. to 11:59 p.m. on the holiday and two (2) times the employee's regular rate of pay for all hours worked in excess of the regular shift hours, which is in lieu of any other overtime compensation.